ClementNerma/Rave/docs/books/hybrid.md

 Note that calculations on `f64` numbers will be slower than `f32` numbers only if the program runs on a 32-bit processor, which is more and more rare.
 On 64-bit processors, it will even be a little bit faster.

-The "default" floating-point type will be `f64` with inferred typing, due to its higher precision.
+The 'default' floating-point type will be `f64` with inferred typing, due to its higher precision.

 ```sn
 let num = 0.0001; // f64